adjelardin/AVC_CompSci_GitHub_Tutorial/README.md

 #### Downloading the changes with GitHub Desktop

-But before you can go off putting that script that someone wrote onto every game object in the scene in Unity, you need to update your local files.
+Before you can go off putting that script that someone wrote onto every game object in the scene in Unity, you need to update your local files.
 So now we open up GitHub Desktop once again, and we use the handy "Fetch" button.
 This checks to see if there have been any changes to the project on GitHub.com.

 ![fetch][fetch]